avijit1258/computer_graphics_lab/README.md

-#computer_graphics_lab
+# computer_graphics_lab

-#Draw Circle using "Bressenham's algorithm"
+# Draw Circle using "Bressenham's algorithm"

-# "Bressenham's algorithm" for Straight Line in implemented for all possible values of slope , m .
+# "Bressenham's algorithm" for Straight Line implemented for all possible values of slope , m .